Diffusive limit of the Boltzmann equation around Rayleigh profile in the half space: Introduction

 \subsection{Hilbert expansion}

 We express $F$ using the classical Hilbert expansion,

-where $f_1,f_2$ are the corrections up to the second order and $R$ denotes the remainder.
+where $f_i$ are the corrections up to the fifth order and $R$ denotes the remainder.
+Here $\mathfrak{f}_i=\mathfrak{f}_i(\frac{x_3}{\e})$ is the boundary layer equation that vanishes in the interior.
+The extra constant $c_0$ will be chosen as $c_0=\frac{1}{4}$ to control the nonlinear operator, we refer to detailed discussion in Remark \ref{rmk:c0}.
 To the end, we also omit the dependence of $R$ on $\e$ for brevity.
-Plugging \eqref{expansion} into \eqref{eqn_F} and comparing the order, we have